 Exercise a high degree of caution in Trinidad and Tobago because of the very high levels of serious crime, including violent crime.
 Pay close attention to your personal security.
 Monitor the media for information about possible new safety or security risks.

 - Terrorist attacks are possible in Trinidad and Tobago.
+Terrorism is a threat in Trinidad and Tobago.
 Religious holidays and large crowds could be targeted.
 See

 Safety and security.

 - Some beaches are not safe.
 Both popular and isolated beaches have been targeted by criminals.
 See